 In the scenario above, I outlined the perfect opportunity for Popular Mechanics to convert an average blog post into a Pillar Page—an authoritative, long-form piece of content on your website that addresses a topic comprehensively in an organized, logical way.
 It’s something that searchers want, and something that search engines want to serve up in results.

-By what has caused this shift towards Pillar Pages when, in the past, simple blog posts may have done the job well enough?
+But what has caused this shift towards pillar page when, in the past, simple blog posts may have done the job well enough?

 There are a number of reasons for this change, which we’ll touch on briefly here.